burhanahmed1/DSA/README.md

 Checking the common ancestors of any two Nodes in a BST.

 ## 9. DSA_BuiltInFunctions_C++ :
-C++ BuiltIn Functions for Stack, Queue, and LinkedLists
+C++ BuiltIn Functions for Stack, Queue, and LinkedLists.

 ## 10. Difference_between_BST :
+Checking isDifferenceBST if differ. of sum of data of left sub-trees and sum of right sub is equal to that node.

 ## 11. DisjointSets_Recursive :